 This is why the idea of a “speed versus compliance” trade-off is outdated.
 The real trade-off is between clinging to legacy processes that cannot scale, and adopting a modern operating model that delivers both velocity and defensibility.

-How Digital Onboarding Transforms Merchant and Vendor Onboarding
+How Digital Onboarding Transforms Merchant Onboarding

 Digital onboarding changes the dynamic completely.
 Not by cutting corners, but by removing friction where it adds no value and applying control where it matters most.